I Finally Learned Serbian

 I could build a habit in short time and with little discipline, which made studying much easier and relaxed since then.
 Great experience!

-Yup, Grow is not only built on the latest psychological research, it’s also been tested in a longitudinal study with students building new learning habits.
+Yup, Grow is not only built on the latest psychological research, it’s also been tested in a longitudinal study with students building new learning habits (the paper is publicly available here).
 Did it work?
 Short answer: Yup.
 But check the stats yourself.

 Around 100 students tested Grow for 6 weeks.
 They answered questions after each habit repetition that were then used to calculate different psychometric scores (range 1-10).